Ashkun1999/personal-portfolio/Readme.md

 - **About Me**: Detailed information about my background, education, and skills.
 - **Projects**: A gallery of my projects with descriptions, technologies used, and links to live demos or repositories.
 - **Contact**: A contact form that allows users to send me messages directly.
+- **Admin Panel**: An admin panel that allows me to add, edit, or delete projects from the website and also view messages sent by users.

 ##  how to use..